GoogleChrome/web.dev/src/site/content/en/blog/community-highlight-albert-kim/index.md

 {% Aside %}

-If you include a content warning in a video, it's important to let this warning play for long enough for people to read the message, especially in contexts where the video may not be paused.
+If you include a content warning in a video, it's critical to let this warning play for long enough that people can read the message, especially in contexts where the video may not be paused.

 {% endAside %}